na-na-hi/renget/archive/tmd2many_characters_cubone.md

 Item Name | Description
 ------ | :----:
 *Worn Item: Empty* | Empty
-*Equipped Item: Wooden Stick x1* | Does 3 true damage to a target, is thrown directly.
-Also a decent melee weapon..?
+*Equipped Item: Wooden Stick x1* | Cubone, that's a stick.
 1. TM12 Water Gun | A TM containing instructions for the move Water Gun.
 2. Big Apple | Gives +4 to any outside-combat-action.
 3. Wooden Stick x1 | Does 3 true damage to a target, is thrown directly.
 Also a decent melee weapon..?